Boys Ranches in Talladega, Alabama…Treasure Coast Boys Academy Will Turn Around Your Troubled Boy

 If you are looking for boys ranches in or near Talladega, Alabama because you want your son to change the course of his life, consider that Treasure Coast Boys Academy may be exactly what you are interested in.

-Treasure Coast Boys Academy serves 50 boys ages 13 to 18 at our residential boarding school and ranch on a Florida ranch.
+Treasure Coast is a troubled teen boys ranch that enrolls 50 boys, ages 12 to 17, at our residential boarding school and boys ranch in Florida.
 With the use of the certified equine therapy and a variety of sports and outdoor recreation, boys begin to develop character, integrity, and respect.
 We give boys responsibility for work projects and chapel services on campus to keep them engaged in what is their home away from home.

 A Great Alternative to Boys Ranches that May be Closer to Talladega, AL